luci/luci-go/lucicfg/doc/README.md

 * **experimental**: if True, by default a new build in this builder will be marked as experimental.
 This is seen from the executable and it may behave differently (e.g. avoiding any side-effects).
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **task_template_canary_percentage**: int [0-100] or None, indicating percentage of builds that should use a canary swarming task template.
 If None, defer the decision to Buildbucket service.
 Supports the module-scoped default.
 * **repo**: URL of a primary git repository (starting with `https://`) associated with the builder, if known.
 It is in particular important when using [luci.notifier(...)](#luci.notifier) to let LUCI know what git history it should use to chronologically order builds on this builder.
 If unknown, builds will be ordered by creation time.
 If unset, will be taken from the configuration of [luci.gitiles_poller(...)](#luci.gitiles_poller) that trigger this builder if they all poll the same repo.
+* **resultdb_settings**: A buildbucket_pb.Builder.ResultDB, such as one created with [resultdb.settings(...)](#resultdb.settings).
+A configuration that defines if Buildbucket:ResultDB integration should be enabled for this builder and which results to export to BigQuery.
 * **triggers**: builders this builder triggers.
 * **triggered_by**: builders or pollers this builder is triggered by.
 * **notifies**: list of [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree_closer) the builder notifies when it changes its status.
 This relation can also be defined via `notified_by` field in [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree_closer).